This section lists questions relating to:

 Additionally, the continued functionality of the integral test button should be verified.

-There is no requirement in BS 7671 to test an RCD at half its rated residual operating current (½IΔn), although such a test might be useful during fault finding activities.
+There is no requirement in BS 7671 to test an RCD at half its rated residual operating current (½IΔn), 5 times rated residual operating current (5IΔn), ramp test, or to test at both 0° and 180° or other tests, although such tests might be useful during fault finding activities.

 Regulation number(s):